Taubman College Pathways Program

 - If admitted to Taubman College, participants will receive support through the Taubman College Pathways Scholarship Fund (up to $10,000)

 The virtual program is completely free to participants.
 Participants who complete the program (participating in 80% of program activities) will be eligible to receive a stipend.

 How do I apply?

-Applications for the 2023 Pathways Program will open in late summer.
-Please join our mailing list to receive updates and be notified when the application for 2023 opens.
+Please join our mailing list to receive updates and be notified when the application for 2024 opens.

 I have more questions!

 If you have more questions, let us know!
 The TCP team is here to help.
 Send your questions to firstname.lastname@example.org.